Arvind29/VirusTotal-Bulk-IP-Scanner/README.md

 - Outputs results in an easy-to-read Excel file
 - Simple and fast execution

+Prerequisites
+- Python 3.x installed
+- Install dependencies:
+  pip install requests pandas openpyxl

-Steps to Use the Script:
+# Steps to Use the Script:

 Prepare the Input File
   Create an Excel file (input.xlsx) in the same folder as the script.